JohnGrime/Clipping-Plane-Shader/README.md

 3. Set the `Cross Section Color` option of the clipping plane script we just applied to the GameObject (if desired).
 3. Run the scene.

-You should see a blue sphere with a clipping plane moving up and down through it; the cross sectional area exposed by the clipping plane should be shown in the specified color (see Figs. 1 to 3 below, cross sectional area shown in red).
+You should see a blue sphere with a clipping plane moving up and down through it; the cross sectional area exposed by the clipping plane should be shown in the specified color (see screenshots below, cross sectional area shown in red).

 ![Figure 1](1.png)
 ![Figure 2](2.png)